viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 1. [Code a new resource model](#code-a-new-resource-model) implementing all methods the Viam RDK requires in the protobuf API definition of its built-in subtype (ex. `rdk:component:base`).
 Provide this as a file inside of your module, <file>my_modular_resource.go</file> or <file>my_modular_resource.py</file>.
 Import your custom model and chosen resource subtype's API into the main program of your module and register them with your chosen SDK.
-Find the appropriate protobuf definitions in the open-source RDK on [Viam's GitHub](https://github.com/viamrobotics/rdk/blob/main/).
+Find the appropriate definitions in the open-source RDK on [Viam's GitHub](https://github.com/viamrobotics/rdk/blob/main/).
 Follow these instructions to find those definitions to base your work off of before you start the process:

     1. **To prepare to code a new resource model**:
    The methods you code in your model's "driver", <file>my_modular_resource.go</file> or <file>my_modular_resource.py</file>, are how your model is able to respond when `viam-server` asks your resource a question as the `Client` of the relevant resource.
    View the client interface definition to see what your resource's responses from `viam-server` will look like when your model is utilizing the subtype's API so you can match your resource's method's to the appropriate `Client`.
-    Find the client interface definition as defined in protobuf in the relevant `<resource-name>/client.go` file in the RDK on Viam's GitHub.
+    Find the client interface definition as defined in the relevant `<resource-name>/client.go` file in the RDK on Viam's GitHub.
     For example, the base client is defined in <file>rdk/components/base/client.go</file> as shown [on GitHub here](https://github.com/viamrobotics/rdk/blob/main/components/base/client.go).

    Base your edits to <file>my_modular_resource.go</file> or <file>my_modular_resource.py</file> off of this first file.

     2. **To prepare to import your custom model and your chosen resource subtype's API into your main program and register them with your chosen SDK**:
-    Find the subtype API as defined in protobuf in the relevant `<resource-name>/<resource-name>.go` file in the RDK on Viam's GitHub.
+    Find the subtype API as defined in the relevant `<resource-name>/<resource-name>.go` file in the RDK on Viam's GitHub.
     For example, the base subtype is defined in <file>rdk/components/base/base.go</file> as shown [on GitHub here](https://github.com/viamrobotics/rdk/blob/fdff22e90b8976061c318b2d1ca3b1034edc19c9/components/base/base.go#L37).

    Base your edits to <file>main.go</file> or <file>main.py</file> off of this second file.